-UNLIMITED TAX BONDS, SERIES 2018
+UNLIMITED TAX REFUNDING BONDS, SERIES 2019

-This Official Statement provides certain information in connection with the issuance by Paseo del Este Municipal Utility District No. 8 (the "District") of its \$1,700,000 Unlimited Tax Bonds, Series 2018 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Paseo del Este Municipal Utility District No. 2 (the "District") of its \$1,375,000 Unlimited Tax Refunding Bonds, Series 2019 (the "Bonds").

-The Bonds are issued pursuant to the Texas Constitution, Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54 of the Texas Water Code, as amended, a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board"), and an order of the Texas Commission on Environmental Quality (the "TCEQ").
+The Bonds are issued pursuant to the Texas Constitution, Chapter 443, Acts of the Texas Legislature, Regular Session, 1997 (the "Act") and Chapters 49 and 54 of the Texas Water Code, as amended, and a resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors of the District (the "Board").

 This Official Statement includes descriptions, among others, of the Bonds and the Bond Resolution, and certain other information about the District and the Developer of land within the District.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each document.
-Copies of documents may be obtained from Ronald J. Freeman, the District's General Counsel, 102 N. Railroad Avenue, Pflugerville, Texas 78660 upon payment of the costs of duplication therefor
+Copies of documents may be obtained from Ronald J. Freeman, the District's General Counsel, 102 N. Railroad Avenue, Pflugerville, Texas 78660 upon payment of the costs of duplication therefor.